pp-att/pdsnd_github/README.md

 - 2.Python  - bikeshare data project

 ### Description
-- The project is about github which creates and updates github repository
+- The project is about the project bikeshare that was uploaded to github
+- we worked with git commands to train our git skills

-### Files used
+### Files
 Include the files
 - bikeshare.py
 - requirements.txt